amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 ---------------------------------------------------------------------------------
-If you have any queries or suggestions about this package, kindly contact Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India
+If you have any queries or suggestions about this package, kindly contact Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India.

 E-mail: <amehndiratta@cbme.iitd.ac.in>, <amit.mehndiratta@keble.oxon.org>.